This is a long guide. Feel free to use the links below to get straight to the information you are looking for.

-A pre-settlement lawsuit loan is a relatively new type of financing available to plaintiffs in a wide variety of lawsuits, including personal injury, car accidents, wrongful death, workplace injury, medical malpractice, product liability, employment, and commercial lawsuits.
+A pre-settlement lawsuit loan is a relatively new type of financing available to plaintiffs in various lawsuits, including personal injury, accident loans, wrongful death, medical malpractice, product liability, employment, and commercial lawsuits.

 Also referred to as a “pre-settlement advance,” a “lawsuit advance,” or “lawsuit funding,” this type of financing differs from a traditional loan in several important ways.
 The term “loan” is used only to help people become familiar with this type of financial assistance.